Luís Teixeira

 An important atlas of the colony of Brazil is attributed to Teixeira, entitled Roteiro de todos os sinais, conhecimentos, fundos, baixos, alturas, e derrotas que há na costa do Brasil desde o Cabo de Santo Agostinho até ao estreito de Fernão de Magalhães (1586).
+He conducted original coastal surveys in Brazil between 1573 and 1578 and in the Azores before 1582; these formed the basis for his Brazilian rutter and for charts of the Azores published by Ortelius in 1582 and 1584.